 In the future, Lee plans to conduct more qualitative work to capture Asian Americans’ experiences with inclusion.
 She also plans to expand her focus on how discrimination toward members of minority groups in the United States persists over time and over various economic cycles, particularly economic downturns.
 One current project examines the link between job loss threat and workplace behaviors in industries where the threat of job loss due to automation is high.

-In February 2020, Lee will present her research on Asian Americans’ communication style and leadership norms in the United States at the annual meeting of the Society of Personality and Social Psychology in New Orleans.
+In February 2020, Lee presented her research on Asian Americans’ communication style and leadership norms in the United States at the annual meeting of the Society of Personality and Social Psychology in New Orleans.